florianm/shiny-timeseries/instructions.md

 # How can I use it?

 * Choose a dataset, choose the CSV resource, and inspect / preview the data.
+You can delete the selected dataset and type a region or indicator to filter the list.
 * Pick a numeric variable for the y axis, and a date variable for the x axis.
+The first date and numeric variables are pre-selected by default.
-* View the graph in the "visualise" tab, modify graphical parameters.
+* View the graph in the "plot" tab, modify graphical parameters in the side panel as required.
 * Download the graph as PDF, plus the R code to reproduce the graph as text.
 * Coming soon: paste your CKAN API key to upload the PDF graph and R code back to the data catalogue.